- #1. The Truth About Pot–What We Do & Don’t Know and What Parents Can Do

 - 6-730 pm Tues 10 October 2017

-- Light snacks and beverages will be served.
+- Light snacks and beverages will be served (provided by EMPOWER).

-- The trainings will be hosted in waiting area and conference rooms at EMPOWER Centers.
+- The trainings will be hosted in the waiting areas or conference rooms of the Pediatric Practices involved.

-- An online registration & payment process is available through the EMPOWER Centers website (www.empowercenters.org).
+- An online registration & payment process will be made available through the EMPOWER Centers website (empowercenters.org).

 - The online registration process will offer #25 slots or tickets to cap size of audience to enable experiential, didactic style of training, along with opportunity for audience questions, discussion, etc…